-This study was an interventional education research aiming to assess the effectiveness of project method of teaching when compared to traditional teaching methods in Medical Microbiology to undergraduate medical students.
+This study was interventional education research aiming to assess the effectiveness of the project method of teaching when compared to traditional teaching methods in Medical Microbiology to undergraduate medical students.
 A total of 162 students volunteered to get enrolled in this study.
 Consent for the study was taken by Google form online from each participant.
 The students were broadly divided into two groups of 81 students (Group A) and 81 students (Group B).
-Each of the groups was further divided into 20 small groups, 19 groups of 4 students and one group of five students.
-Each small group selected a group leader who coordinated with the group members for preparation of the project, research and feedback.
-Group A students worked on a project on "COVID 19 vaccines"; Group B students worked on a project on "Prevention of spread of COVID 19 in community".
+Each of the groups was further divided into 20 small groups, 19 groups of 4 students, and one group of five students.
+Each small group selected a group leader who coordinated with the group members for the preparation of the project, research, and feedback.
+Group A students worked on a project on "COVID-19 vaccines"; Group B students worked on a project on "Prevention of the spread of COVID-19 in the community".
 Instructions were given to each subgroup to use WhatsApp/ mobile for communication with each other.
-Each group had a time limit of 1 week to complete the project and submit to the staff assigned to that group.
+Each group had a time limit of 1 week to complete the project and submit it to the staff assigned to that group.
 Each project had about 30 - 35 slides in Microsoft PowerPoint format.
-All members in the project were strictly instructed to refrain from copy pasting from internet resources.
-Research for project was done on internet from relevant medical information websites and the same references were included in the power point submitted.
+All members of the project were strictly instructed to refrain from copy-pasting from internet resources.
+Research for the project was done on the internet from relevant medical information websites and the same references were included in the PowerPoint submitted.

-The power points were assessed based on content, creativity, recent updates and references.
-The topics assigned for the project work were taught again by traditional teaching method (didactic lecture) after completion and submission of the projects.
+The power points were assessed based on content, creativity, recent updates, and references.
+The topics assigned for the project work were taught again by the traditional teaching method (didactic lecture) after the completion and submission of the projects.
 Assessment for the topic was conducted by MCQs and each participant was scored accordingly.
-Feedback from students was collected regarding their experience during the project, whether they enjoyed being part of the project as a team, using online resources and recall of content after each teaching method.
-The students were also asked to give feedback regarding use of mobile phone and WhatsApp as a good communication tool during the project and whether they will participate in similar projects in future during their course.
-Results were calculated using statistical analysis by Microsoft excel and SPSS software.Ethical approval from institutional ethical committee was obtained before starting the study.
+Feedback from students was collected regarding their experience during the project, whether they enjoyed being part of the project as a team, using online resources, and recall of content after each teaching method.
+The students were also asked to give feedback regarding the use of mobile phones and WhatsApp as good communication tools during the project and whether they will participate in similar projects in the future during their course.
+Results were calculated using statistical analysis by Microsoft Excel and SPSS software.
+Ethical approval from the institutional ethical committee was obtained before starting the study.